 - 1. Highlight the desired element. - 2.
 You can also select several interrelated elements - 3.
 Click in the selection and drag the element to the desired position interrelated elements can be moved by dragging & dropping.
-For this, the following applies:
+In doing so, the following applies: